MikeClark512/MyPubgTelemetry/README.md

 # MyPubgTelemetry

 Use `TelemetryDownloader` to download and save all of the available telemetry for one or more players.
 For efficiency, the downloader will skip telemetry files that you have already downloaded.
-It also will not delete old telemetry that is no longer available online, so that you can aggregate historical data for yourself.
+It also will not delete old telemetry that is no longer available online, so that you can accumulate historical data on your computer.

 Use `TelemetryGUI` to view charts/reports calculated from saved telemetry.
 Use `TelemetryAnalyzer` to generate text reports.